 MONITORING COMPLIANCE AND DISCIPLINARY.

-The Medical Manager shall monitor compliance with this Transgender Policy and may, at any time, request additional information from a Transgender athlete to confirm their compliance with this Transgender Policy.
+The Medical Manager shall monitor compliance with this Policy and may, at any time, request additional information from a Transgender or Non-Binary athlete to confirm their compliance with this Policy.

-The Medical Manager will review any instances of non-compliance which come to their attention and/or any complaints of non-compliance made to them.
+The Medical Manager will review any instances of non-compliance which come to their attention and/or any allegations of non-compliance made to them.
 If the Medical Manager is satisfied that these warrant further investigation then they shall refer the matter to the Expert Panel.

-After review, if the Expert Panel is satisfied that there is a potential breach of this Transgender Policy then they shall refer the matter to the Chief Executive under Regulation 35.6 Part E: Other Disciplinary Complaints.
+After review, if the Expert Panel is satisfied that there is a potential breach of this Policy then they shall refer the matter to the Chief Executive under Regulation 35.6 Part E: Other Disciplinary Complaints.

-To avoid abuse, only the Expert Panel may refer a complaint to the Chief Executive, and they should only do so in good faith and on reasonable grounds based on information derived from reliable sources.
+To avoid abuse, only the Expert Panel may refer an allegation to the Chief Executive, and they should only do so in good faith and on reasonable grounds based on information derived from reliable sources.

-Potential non-exhaustive complaints of non-compliance include where:
+Potential non-exhaustive allegations of non-compliance include where:

-an athlete competes in an Event in a category of competition for which they have not satisfied the eligibility conditions set out in this Transgender Policy;
+an athlete competes in an Event in a category of competition for which they have not satisfied the eligibility conditions set out in this Policy;

-a Transgender athlete who has been determined to be eligible to compete in the Female category at Events, and has not renounced that eligibility, fails to cooperate fully and in good faith with the efforts of the Medical Manager to determine their continuing compliance with the Transgender Female Eligibility Conditions;
+a Transgender athlete who has been determined to be eligible to compete in the Women’s category at Events, and has not renounced that eligibility, fails to cooperate fully and in good faith with the efforts of the Medical Manager to determine their continuing compliance with the Transgender Female Eligibility Conditions;

-an athlete has failed to declare that they are Transgender and there is proof that they have changed gender and are subject to this Transgender Policy;
+an athlete has failed to declare that they are Transgender and there is proof that they have changed gender and are subject to this Policy;

-a coach, trainer, agent, physician or other person or entity has been complicit in a breach of or non-compliance with this Transgender Policy by an athlete; and/or
+a coach, trainer, agent, physician or other person or entity has been complicit in a breach of or non-compliance with this Policy by an athlete; and/or

-there is a complaint of stigmatisation and/or improper discrimination on grounds of gender identity.
+there is an allegation of stigmatisation and/or improper discrimination on grounds of gender identity.
 In particular, including but not limited to, persecution or campaigns against athletes simply on the basis that their appearance does not conform to gender stereotypes are unacceptable.

-In addition to the provisions within Regulation 35.6 Part E, where an Independent Panel considers it necessary to maintain integrity of competition results, they may disqualify the individual results obtained which were obtained in breach of this Transgender Policy.
-Subject to the provisions within the Racing Rules of Sailing and the relevant Notice of Race resulting consequences, may include forfeiture of any medals, ranking points, prize money, records (including world records), qualification or quota places and other items awarded to the athlete based on any such results.
+.
+Subject to the provisions within the Racing Rules of Sailing and the relevant Notice of Race there may be consequences resulting from non-compliance with this Policy. .

 CONFIDENTIALITY

-All cases arising under this Transgender Policy, and in particular all information relating to an athlete that is provided to World Sailing under this Transgender Policy, and all results of examinations and assessments conducted under this Transgender Policy, must be maintained in strict confidence at all times.
+All cases arising under this Policy, and in particular all information relating to an athlete that is provided to World Sailing under this Policy, and all results of examinations and assessments conducted under this Policy, must be maintained in strict confidence at all times.
 All medical information and data relating to an athlete will be treated as sensitive personal information and the Medical Manager must ensure that it is processed as such in accordance with applicable data protection and privacy laws.
-Such information and data may not be used for any purpose that is not contemplated in this Transgender Policy and may not be disclosed to any third party save (i) as is strictly necessary for the effective application and enforcement of this Transgender Policy; and (ii) as is required by law.
+Such information and data may not be used for any purpose that is not contemplated in this Policy and may not be disclosed to any third party save (i) as is strictly necessary for the effective application and enforcement of this Policy; and (ii) as is required by law.